 DS205 CLINICAL OBSTETRICS (2.5 credits/36 clock hours) Begins with endocrinology of ovulation, fertilization and implantation, moving on to embryology and progressive development of the fetal and maternal structures throughout the first, second and third trimesters.
 Physiology and pathophysiology of the placenta are discussed.
 Emergent conditions such as ectopic pregnancy, placenta abruptio, and impending abortion (miscarriage) are presented.
 Congenital anomalies, syndromes, intrauterine growth retardation, and other pathologies involving the developing fetus are discussed.
 Fetal presentation and problems of labor and delivery are covered.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP program.
-Entrance into this class is granted after successful completion of all classes in prior terms with a "C" or better grade.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP program.

 MA102 CLINICAL SKILLS I (3.0 credits/60 clock hours) This course is the introduction for the student to basic clinical skills.
 This introduction provides a strong foundation for students in medical programs.
-Topics include processing medical information, medical asepsis and infection control, and measuring vital signs..
+Topics include processing medical information, medical asepsis and infection control, and measuring vital signs.
 Prerequisites: Anatomy & Physiology II and Medical Terminology II.

-MA202 CLINICAL SKILLS II (3.0 credits/60 clock hours) This course is a continuation of Clinical Skills 1.
-The student is taught his/her role in assisting the physician in minor medical and surgical procedures.
+MA202 CLINICAL SKILLS II (3.0 credits/60 clock hours) This course is a continuation of Clinical Skills I to expand the student's knowledge base to assess and assist during minor medical and surgical procedures and examinations.
+Topics include: assisting with examinations and procedures such as those performed in pediatrics, ophthalmology, and gynecology.
 Medical asepsis and infection control principles are implemented as the student learns procedures to disinfect and sterilize equipment.
-Prerequisites: Clinical Skills I.
+Prerequisite: Clinical Skills I.

-MA302 CLINICAL SKILLS III (3.0 credits/60 clock hours) This course continues to expand the student's knowledge base to assess and to assist during procedures and examinations.
-Topics include assisting with specialty examinations such as those performed in pediatrics, ophthalmology, and gynecology.
+MA302 CLINICAL SKILLS III (3.0 credits/60 clock hours) This course continues to expand the student's knowledge base in the area of cardiovascular disease and testing procedures performed on a medical office.
+Topics include: recording an electrocardiogram, five steps of rhythm identification, normal ECG rhythm strip interpretation, recognition of cardiac arrhythmias and the appropriate response to each, patient education and preparation for exercise and ambulatory ECG monitoring.
 Prerequisites: Clinical Skills I & II.